Arihanth007/Operating-Systems/xv6-riscv-riscv/README.md

 For this we store the creation time of every process as a new variable called `ctime` in the proc structure and assign it in the `allocproc` fucntion when the process starts.

+The logic is implemented in `scheduler` fucntion in `proc.c`.

-This algortihm is preemtive which means that the clock interrupt is disabled in `usertrap` and `kerneltrap`, thus being able to complete a process before moving on to the next one.
+This algortihm is non-preemtive which means that the clock interrupt is disabled in `usertrap` and `kerneltrap`, thus being able to complete a process before moving on to the next one.
 This modification was done in `trap.c`.

 ### PBS